What Is an Incentive Strategy?

 - List target behaviors that you want to increase: You must show the student what they should do to earn the reinforcers.
 These are often your classroom rules, but they may be different for certain activities/centers.
 You want to keep these positively stated, showing them what they should be doing rather than telling them what they should not be doing.
-Make sure all staff who work with the student know what they are reinforcing.
+Make sure all service providers who work with the student know what they are reinforcing.

 - Choose the type of token economy you will use: a single-student contingency or a group contingency.
 A single-student contingency is best when you are beginning to teach a token economy.
 Group contingencies work well for students who have shown success with single-student contingencies and students who thrive on the attention of peers.

 - Create a menu of backup reinforcers (incentives) that can be exchanged for the tokens: For the token economy to work, the students must be able to exchange the tokens they have earned for preferred items, activities or privileges.
-Many teachers use play materials, games, snacks, time watching videos, permission to leave an undesired task, etc. It is of the utmost importance that this is child-specific and that you have identified items that the child has shown that they prefer and are willing to work for.
-If a child does not like the incentives (backup reinforcers) they can earn with their tokens, then the student will be less likely to work for them.
+Many service providers use play materials, games, snacks, time watching videos, permission to leave an undesired task, etc. It is of the utmost importance that this is child-specific and that you have identified items that the child has shown that they prefer and are willing to work for.
+If a student does not like the incentives (backup reinforcers) they can earn with their tokens, then the student will be less likely to work for them.
 Students are prompted to choose their desired incentive each time they are presented with an Incentive Strategy in Positivity.

 - Establish a ratio of exchange: How often will your student earn the backup reinforcer and how many tokens will be required to earn the reinforcer?

-- As students learn that the tokens lead to the incentive (backup reinforcers) the ratio of exchange for tokens should be adjusted.
+- As students learn that the tokens lead to the incentive (backup reinforcers), the ratio of exchange for tokens should be adjusted.
 This is also a good time to add more “luxury” items to the reinforcer menu that cost more than the initial items in the menu.
 You may also begin to only have the reinforcer set for 1-4 times per day, depending on your students.
-Higher functioning or older children may eventually have periods of exchange once per day or a few days per week.
+Higher functioning or older students may eventually have periods of exchange once per day or a few days per week.

-Steps to implementation of Token Economies
+Steps to Implementation of Token Economies